Collective motion of mutually coupled Thomas Oscillators: Spatially Separated Swirling Motion and Eddy Diffusion: Mutually Coupled Thomas System With Nonlinear Coupling

 \subsubsection{Nonlinear diffusive coupling with b = 0.18}

-In this case one can immediately see the effect of nonlinear coupling compared to the linearly coupled case.
+In this case, one can immediately see the effect of nonlinear coupling compared to the linearly coupled case.
 The range of $cc$ of the limit cycle oscillations now shifted to the left, $0.012-0.13$.
-The dynamics are such that there is a transition from hyperchaotic to chaotic behavior via limit cycle oscillations.
-Also, the small region of chaotic oscillations in the limit cycle region has now disappeared.
-The Lyapunov spectra and bifurcation diagrams are shown in Figure(\ref{CH6F9}).
-This is achieved by the third set of initial condition with transient time $25K$.\\
+The dynamics are such that there is a transition from hyper-chaotic to chaotic behaviour via limit cycle oscillations.
+Also, the small region of chaotic oscillations in the limit cycle region has disappeared.
+The Lyapunov spectra and bifurcation diagrams are in Figure(\ref{CH6F9}).
+The third set of initial conditions achieves this with a transient time of $25K$.\\

-The threshold for complete synchronization, in this case, is found to be $cc_T = 0.46$, which is slightly less than that of the case with the linear coupling, and it is stable as indicated by LTE in Figure(\ref{CH6F10}).
-The thresholds are shown in Figure(\ref{CH6F11}).
-Before this transition, LTE becomes negative at a particular value of $cc = 0.05$, where LLE simultaneously just touches the zero value.
-This shows a weak form of synchronization, which is amplitude envelope synchronization(AES)\cite{gon02}.
-But AES is extremely sensitive to the changes in coupling constant, as evident from the LTE spectrum.\\
+The threshold for CS, in this case, is found to be $cc_T = 0.46$, which is slightly less than that of the case with the linear coupling, and it is stable, as indicated by LTE in Figure(\ref{CH6F10}).
+Figure(\ref{CH6F11}) shows the threshold value for synchronization.
+Before this transition, LTE becomes negative at a particular value of $cc = 0.05$, where LLE simultaneously touches the zero value, showing a weak form of synchronization, which is amplitude envelope synchronization(AES)\cite{gon02}.
+However, AES is extremely sensitive to the changes in coupling constant, as evident from the LTE spectrum.\\ \\

-With nonlinear coupling in effect, the second set of initial conditions and after a transient time of $25K$, we get the same picture of dynamics showing the asymptotic states as chaotic.
-Interesting transient phenomena is observed, when we look at the dynamics below the transient time, say $24K$, but still with $1\%$ variation in the initial condition after every cycle of $cc$(third set of initial condition), shown in Figure(\ref{CH6F12}).
-Here for lower values of $cc$, the dynamics are found to be almost the same as that of the $25K$ transient case.
-But at higher values of coupling coefficient, we have different dynamical behavior.
-Now beyond $cc=0.61$ we have limit cycles.
-The synchronization property is calculated for this case with the Pearson coefficient and transverse distance, and we are getting an interesting result as shown in Figure(\ref{CH6F13A}).\\
+Calculations with the second set of initial conditions for the nonlinear coupling show a transient period of $25K$.
+However, we get the same picture of asymptotic dynamics and the state as chaotic.
+Interesting transient phenomena are observed when we look at the dynamics below the transient time, say $24K$, but with the third set of initial conditions, shown in Figure(\ref{CH6F12}).
+Here for lower values of $cc$, the dynamics are almost the same as that of the $25K$ transient case.
+However, at higher values of coupling coefficients, we have different dynamical behaviour.
+Now beyond $cc=0.61$, we have limit cycles.
+Such behaviour is the signature of non-equilibrium phenomena in diffuion of particles in a fluid.
+The synchronization property calculated for this case with the Pearson coefficient and transverse distance shows an exciting result, as shown in Figure(\ref{CH6F13A}).\\ \\